samvdjagt/wvdquickstart/index.md

 filename: index
 ---

-### Welcome to the WVD Quickstart
+### Welcome to the WVD Quickstart!

-Welcome to the Windows Virtual Desktop Quickstart!
-The WVD Quickstart is a solution intended to simplify and automate WVD deployments, empowering IT professionals to get started with WVD in a matter of clicks.
+Windows Virtual Desktop on Microsoft Azure is a desktop and app virtualization service that runs on the cloud.
+Windows Virtual Desktop works across devices, like Windows, Mac, iOS, Android, and Linux, with apps that you can use to access remote desktops and apps.
+You can also use most modern browsers to access Windows Virtual Desktop-hosted experiences.
 New to WVD?
-Check out https://aka.ms/wvddocs for more information.
+Check out the <a href="https://docs.microsoft.com/en-us/learn/paths/m365-wvd/">Microsoft Learn module on WVD</a> or the overall <a href="https://aka.ms/wvddocs">WVD documentation</a> for more information.

+Windows Virtual Desktop (WVD) is a solution which is partly managed by Microsoft and partly by customers.
+Customers are expected to bring their own Azure Subscription and deploy Session Hosts.
+This comes with many manual steps and adds complexity, resulting in high deployment failure rates and a very high barrier of entry.
+Through this WVD quickstart solution, we have taken much of the complexity away, simplifying and automating the deployment process, making the platform more accessible to non-expert users.
+As a WVD-centric end-to-end solution, the quickstart addressess reported pain points, challenges and feature gaps, empowering IT professionals to get started with WVD in a matter of clicks.

+The Quickstart can be used to deploy a WVD Workspace, Desktop app group, Virtual Machines, and more with just a couple of clicks.
+To understand how the quickstart works, and what exactly it can deploy for you, please visit the <a href="concepts">Concepts</a> page.

 On this website, you will find all the information you need to get started with this solution.
 * <a href="howto">How to deploy using the WVD Quickstart</a>